DanWareing/coding-interview-bootcamp-algorithms-and-data-structure/README.md

 * Optimal solution to a tricky problem, any mention of width should indicate a breadth-first approach

 ### [22] Binary Trees
+  Create binary search tree functionality for insertion
+##### Learnings:
+* Optimal solution to a tricky problem

+### [23] Binary Trees
-  Create binary search tree functionality for insertion and validation
+  Create binary search tree functionality for validation
 ##### Learnings:
 * Optimal solution to a tricky problem